dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 for a period of time.
 It just feels like there are lot of moving parts happening here, any of which could go wrong in unexpected ways.

-Remember that ENI we talked about before?
+Remember that Route53 entry we talked about before?
 That eliminates the need for ever changing the configuration on the agents, since it will simply "move" to the appropriate instance.
 If your one of those shops who like to manage *all* your configuration files with your configuration management solution you can do that now without the fear of the situation quoted above.